John Harlin: Biography

 Harlin graduated from Sequoia High School and Stanford University.

 Having established himself as a leading alpine climber with the first American ascent in 1962 of the 1938 Heckmair Route on the north face of the Eiger, and the first ascent of the American Direct route on Les Dru, he conceived of climbing the Eiger by a direttissima (Italian for "most direct") route.
 Two thousand feet from the summit, his rope broke and he fell to his death in 1966.
 The Scottish mountaineer Dougal Haston, who had been climbing with Harlin, reached the summit with a German party which joined forces to follow the same route, afterward named the Harlin route in his honor.
-The story of the climb was recounted in the book Direttissima: The Eiger Assault by the British author (and ground team member) Peter Gillman and Dougal Haston.
+The story of the climb was recounted in the book Eiger Direct by the British author (and ground team member) Peter Gillman and Dougal Haston.

 In 1965, Harlin founded the "International School of Modern Mountaineering" in Leysin, Switzerland (the word "Modern" was later dropped from the title.)
 Harlin had previously worked as sports director at the Leysin American School.

 Harlin's son, John Harlin III, who was nine at the time of his father's death, is also a mountaineer and was the editor-in-chief of the American Alpine Club's American Alpine Journal.
 Harlin III, himself a climber and author of five books, recently climbed the Eiger by the original Heckmair route.
 He has written a book about his experience, The Eiger Obsession.
 A film of the son's climb to exorcise the ghosts left by his father's death came out in May 2007: The Alps, an Imax with footage of the north face of the Eiger as well as other Alpine peaks.